thomasclarke1969/documentation/atlas/ios/custom-payload.md

     }
     ```

-6. Implement `heightForMessage` `ATLConversationViewControllerDataSource` method
+6. Implement `heightForMessage` DataSource method
     The custom cell has a custom height that's store in the MessagePart of the Message.

     ```objective-c